Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 - each can be applied `[0;4[` times each time
 - `0x36 == 54` elements in the state

-If you are a puzzle fan you already what this is I don't even need to show you the permutation matrix again but hey:
+If you are a puzzle fan you already know what this is I don't even need to show you the permutation matrix again but hey:

 ```c
 char permutations[0x6][0x36] =